By Katie Lannan

 The campaign comes amidst failed efforts on Beacon Hill to both raise money for education and pass bills designed to plug funding gaps.

-A state commission in 2015 reported that the formula used to determine the amount of state aid a school district receives does not adequately account for costs of health insurance and educating low-income students, English language learners and special education students.
+A state commission in 2015 reported that the formula used to determine the amount of state aid a school district receives does not adequately account for costs of health insurance and educating low-income students, English language learners and special education students, if you want to learn about other education options, see here this post about the best homeschool resource.
 The House and Senate this session approved disparate bills attempting to plug that gap, but a Democrat-controlled conference committee failed to reach common ground this summer.

 The teachers association estimated that the Senate version of the bill (S 2600) would increase state education spending by more than $1 billion annually, and the House version (H 4714) would increase spending by about a third of that amount.